piranha/solovyov.net/src/en/2017/server-side-rendering.md

 54 lines of changes later and now we pass unserialized data to server rendering: takes less time and less memory (minus string for JSON and minus newly parsed data).
-Pleasantly median time for rendering HTML went down from 110 to 80 ms. :)
+Pleasantly, median time for rendering HTML went down from 110 to 80 ms. :)

 Also interesting that we have a cheat (or optimization) around caching and user-specific content: everything that depends on a current user is rendered